 However, many people may benefit from THC to help with specific issues like glaucoma, insomnia, increasing appetite during chemotherapy, etc. — this is where you may want to switch from CBD to THC.

-Suppose you cannot use THC at all due to legal complications, or you have an intolerance to the compound.
+Suppose you cannot use THC due to legal complications or you are intolerant to the compound.
 In that case, you can opt for broad-spectrum products containing a host of other minor cannabinoids, including CBN, CBG, and CBC, compared to full-spectrum containing trace amounts of THC.

 Relationship Between CBD and THC